hakobe/homura/README.md

 Modules are placed under `modules` directory.
 You can enable modules and can pass options to modules in `config.json`.
 Please see Configuration section.

 ### log
-Writes logs to files.
+Writes out logs to files.

 #### Options
-- dir : Directory to save logfiles in
+- dir : Directory to save log files in
 - format : Format of the log filename (e.g. `{bouncer}-{channel}-{year}{month}{date}.log` )

+### log-buffer
+Buffres conversation logs for each target (channel or user), and sends logs as notice when you connect to homura.

+#### Options
+- size : Buffer size of logs

 ### auto-join
-Joins to channels specified when homura has connected to network.
+Joins to specified channels when homura has connected to network.

 #### Options
-- channels : Object that each network-name-key has Array of channel name to join automatically.
+- channels : Object that maps network-name-key to Array of channel name to join.

 ### auto-reply
 Replies a message automatically while you are not connected to homura.

 #### Options
-- message : Message to use for reply
+- message : Message to reply

-### log-buffer
+### auto-away
-Buffres conversation logs for each target (channerl or user), and sends them as notice of the server when you connect to homura.
+Sends AWAY message automatically when all clients disconnected.

 #### Options
-- size : Buffer size of logs
+- message : AWAY message

+### away-nick
+Changes nick automatically when you AWAY

+#### Options
+- awayNick : Nick name when you are AWAY

 ## Todos
 - More tests